swanss/peptide_design/README.md

 ## Build Instructions

+Peptide design has the following dependencies

+### MST

+### FreeSASA

+1. Go to http://freesasa.github.io/ , download the latest tarball into the same directory containing the `peptide_design` repo and extract.
+2. Run `./configure --disable-threads --disable-xml --disable-json`
+3. Run `make all`.
+You should see that the library `libfreesasa.a` is created.

+### Building `peptide_design`

+Update the `peptide_design` makefile so that:

+1. `MSTDIR` is the path to MST
+2. `SASADIR` is the path to FreeSASA

-Before building, adjust the `makefile` variable `MSTDIR` to be the path at which MST is stored on your system.
-The default location is in the parent directory of `peptide_design`.
+The default location for both is in the parent directory of `peptide_design`.

 * `make all` - builds all programs
 * `make test` - builds only programs in the `tests` directory